vitabaks/postgresql_cluster/README.md

 - [etcd operations guide](https://etcd.io/docs/v3.3.12/op-guide/)

 ## Disaster Recovery
-> Involves a set of policies, tools and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.

 A high availability cluster provides an automatic failover mechanism, and does not cover all disaster recovery scenarios.
 You must take care of backing up your data yourself.